Challenges and Issues of Embedded Software Development

 Era of Embedded Software

-Soon, we can expect embedded software to dwell everywhere from smart watches to smart houses to ubiquitous control systems.
+Soon, we can expect embedded software to dwell everywhere from smart watches to smart houses to ubiquitous control systems with the total market volumes climbing to 116.2 billion USD by 2025.
 In parallel, modern technologies are increasing the efficiency of power sources.

-Embedded systems are getting more and more independent from the hardware they reside in.
+Embedded software is getting more and more independent from the hardware they reside in.
 They will no longer be defined by hardware limitations becoming capable of doing any function to achieve their objectives on any programmable logic device, whether a micro-controller, a microprocessor, a signal processor, a neural network or biological assembly.

-The embedded software is here to stay contributing to the growing quality of life and opening new opportunities to improving living standards across the planet.
+The embedded software is here to stay contributing to the growing quality of life and opening new opportunities to improve living standards across the planet.